 In the center of the city set a little back from the seafront, you will find the beautiful Our Lady of the Rosary Church.

 A small catholic church that was built in the 19th century and is still in use today, the facade of the church is somewhat simplistic in its beauty as it was built out of black lava stone with whitewashed walls.

 The interior retains the overall minimalistic feel, but it also includes an impressive altar and several small statues of Jesus that adorn the walls.

 Listen out for the bells chiming when you’re there.
 The two bells were specially imported from Marseille to sit in the church’s bell tower.

 Outside of the church, you can also enjoy the charming square where a small vendor smells snacks and hot drinks and you can watch locals go about their daily business.

 You can find Our Lady of the Rosary Church at Calle Secundino Alonso 20 in Puerto del Rosario.

 If the abundant street art in Puerto del Rosario wasn’t enough, the Fuerteventura capital has been turned into one giant sculpture park with about 150 statues erected throughout the city.

-The statues have been designed by both local and international artists who have created them in various sessions where they were supplied common materials to create their works of art.
+The statues have been designed by both local and international artists who have created them in various sessions where they were supplied with common materials to create their works of art.